tableau/rest-api-samples/README.md

 * Use 'Issues' to note any bugs or to request new samples.
 * Let us know if you have samples of your own you'd like to share.

+Note: the Java samples are written for Java 8, and will not run against Java 11 or Java 13.
+We do plan to update them, but if you send a PR that would also be welome!